rohm1/jQuery.sortable/README.md

 * showContent: whether to show the content of the element while dragging or not.
 Default: true.

 ###CSS classes###
+* anchor: class applied to the drag anchor.
+See the anchor parameter above.
 * dragged: class applied to a dragged element.
 * target: class applied to the target area.
 * overlay: class applied to the dragged element when ```showContent == false```.